Spectral form factor and power spectrum for trapped interacting rotating bosons: Crossover from integrability to quantum chaos: A model system exhibiting Bose-Einstein condensation

-We consider a system of $N$ interacting bosons confined in a cylindrically symmetric harmonic trap with anisotropy parameter $\lambda_{z} \equiv \omega_{z}/\omega_{\perp}$.
-The Hamiltonian and the total angular momentum in the laboratory frame are given by
+The effective Hamiltonian in the $\mathrm{xy}$-plane for a system of $N$ interacting bosons, obtained in Eq. (\ref{eq4}) in the appendix below, and the total angular momentum, in the dimensionless form, are given in the laboratory frame by

-where $M$ is the mass of the boson, $\omega_{\perp}$ and $\omega_{z}$ are the radial and the axial trapping frequencies, respectively.
-The first term in Eq. (\ref{hlab}) represents the kinetic energy and the harmonic confinement in the xy-plane, while the second term corresponds to the kinetic energy and the harmonic confinement along the $z$-direction.
-The third term in Eq. (\ref{hlab}) represents the two-body interaction between the particles modeled by a finite-range Gaussian potential with width $\sigma$ and $a_{sc}$ denotes the $s$-wave scattering length for interparticle collisions that can be experimentally tuned via Feshbach resonances \cite{inouye1998, chin2010}.
-In this work, we restrict to the repulsive regime by assuming $a_{sc} > 0$.

-Further, the system is subjected to an externally impressed rotational velocity $\Omega$ about the z-axis.
-The Hamiltonian for the system in the co-rotating frame is given by \cite{Ahsan2001}
+where $a_{\perp} \equiv \sqrt{\frac{\hbar}{M\omega_{\perp}}}$ is the trap length with $M$ being the mass of each boson and $\omega_{\perp}$, the radial frequency in the xy-plane.
+All lengths in the system are measured in the unit of the trap length, $a_{\perp}$.
+The first and the second term, in Eq. (\ref{eq3}), are the kinetic and the trap energies, respectively, of bosons.
+The third term models the two-body interaction potential by a Gaussian of width $\sigma$, which measures the range of the interaction, and the dimensionless effective interaction strength $g_{2}$ in the xy-plane, as derived in the appendix.
+As the system is subjected to an externally impressed rotation with angular velocity $\Omega$ about the z-axis, the dimensionless Hamiltonian in the co-rotating frame is given by \cite{Ahsan2001, talib2025}